 Without the bacteria, our sweat would be odourless; with the bacteria, our sweat is one of the more attractive scents for mosquitoes, notably the malaria-carrying Anopheles gambiae, which prefers to bite humans.

 Our DNA determines if we are a secretor or non-secretor.
 Majority of us are secretors who secrete compounds known as saccharides and antigens through their skin and indicate blood type.

 We secrete different scents based on our blood types.
-Some studies have shown that mosquitoes are most attracted to Type O blood and least attracted to Type A.
+Some studies have shown that mosquitoes are most attracted to Type O blood and least attracted to Type-A.

 Mosquito is attracted to people with a higher build-up of lactic acid on their skin.
-Lactic acid is emitted through our skin when we are performing strenuous activities or consuming specific food such as yogurt and cheese.
+Lactic acid is emitted through our skin when we are performing strenuous activities or consuming specific food such as yoghurt and cheese.